rust-lang-ja/book-ja/src/ch08-01-vectors.md

 work.
 Instead, you can use a trait object, which we’ll cover in Chapter 17.

-Now that we’ve discussed some of the most common ways to use vectors, be sure to review the API documentation for all the many useful methods defined on `Vec<T>` by the standard library.
+Now that we’ve discussed some of the most common ways to use vectors, be sure to review [the API documentation][vec-api] for all the many useful methods defined on `Vec<T>` by the standard library.
 For example, in addition to `push`, a `pop` method removes and returns the last element.
 Let’s move on to the next collection type: `String`!

 [data-types]: ch03-02-data-types.html#data-types
 [nomicon]: ../nomicon/vec.html
+[vec-api]: ../std/vec/struct.Vec.html
 [deref]: ch15-02-deref.html#following-the-pointer-to-the-value-with-the-dereference-operator